-Utility Lines are pipes, cables, lines, conduits, or wires for the transport or transmission of gases, liquids, electrical energy or comunications and the poles or towers that supports them, but does not include a tower or pole that only transmits waves through the air such as for radio, television, or telephone transmission.
+Utility lines are pipes, cables, lines, conduits, or wires constructed for the transmission of gases, liquids, electrical energy or communications, including the support poles or towers.
+Utility lines do not include a towers or poles that only transmit waves through the air such as radio, television, or telephone towers.

 The maintenance or construction of utility lines within freshwater wetlands, transition areas, and/or State open waters requires a Freshwater Wetlands (FWW) permit or FWW Transition Area waiver.
 Several FWW General Permits (GP) are available for these types of activities.

 May be obtained if you have an exsiting utility line and are conducting repairs or maintenance to it and not increasing disturbances to freshwater wetlands, transition areas, or State open waters.

 GP2-Underground utility lines

 May be obtained if you have are installing an underground utility line such as a gas pipe, sewer pipe, or underground electric line across freshwater wetlands, transition areas, or State open waters and disturbing no more than 0.5 acres of those features.
 In addition, certain above ground components, such as man holes, gas meters and valves may be permitted under a GP2.
 Also any disturbance over 0.1 acres to wetlands under a GP2 the applicant must provide mitigation.

 GP21-Above ground utility lines - May be obtained if you have are installing an above ground utility line such as a telephone, cable, or electric line across freshwater wetlands, transition areas, or State open waters and disturbing no more than 0.5 acres of those features.
 In addition, certain components besided the utility lines, such as poles, towers, and pad mounted transformers may be permitted under a GP2.Also any disturbance over 0.1 acres to wetlands under a GP21 the applicant is required to provide mitigation.

 Transition Area Waivers (TAW)